maxiscoding28/terraform-vault-aks-workload-identity-unseal/readme.md

 3. `terraform apply`

-4. Add the deployed AKS cluster details to your local kube config.
+4. Add the deployed AKS cluster details to your local kube config with these shell commands:
 ```sh
 terraform output -json > terraform_output.json